Italian Renaissance painting: Giorgione

-Until recent years, it had appeared certain that Giorgione painted the very first female nude that stands, or rather, lies, as a subject to be portrayed and admired for beauty alone with the Sleeping Venus, 1510.
+Until recent years, it had appeared certain that with the Sleeping Venus, 1510, Giorgione painted the very first female nude that stands, or rather, lies, as a subject to be portrayed and admired for beauty alone.
 While it had been long accepted that Titian finished the landscape of the painting after Giorgione's death, many art scholars are increasingly questioning if Giorgione painted the entire female body.